Film Budget Template for Video Production

 Production

-This section refers to costs related to the filming process, including payments for the principal cast, extras, production crew, equipment rentals, and set construction.
+This section refers to costs related to the filming process, including payments for the principal cast, extras, production crew, equipment rentals, set construction, and others.
+We have added the same Qty, Duration, and Rate per Hour columns to calculate costs.

 Post-Production

-This section is for documenting costs incurred after filming, such as editing, sound design, color grading, visual effects, and creating master copies.
+This section is for planning the post-production costs, such as editing, sound design, color grading, visual effects, and creating master copies.

 Marketing and Distribution